-If you’re thinking about starting a dropshipping business or you’re already using this method to generate a profit but want to increase revenue by adding new product lines, this article will tell you everything you need to know about what makes a dropshipping product popular and how to source your chosen items.
+If you’re thinking about starting a dropshipping business or you’re already using this method to generate a profit but want to increase revenue by adding new product lines, this article will tell you everything you need to know about how to choose dropshipping products and how to source your chosen items.

 What is dropshipping?

 By using the dropshipping method, you can avoid paying for expensive warehouse space.
 If you sell using the Amazon FBA service, you won’t have to do the time-consuming fulfillment process a well.
 In a nutshell, FBA dropshipping allows you to avoid any contact with the goods you’re selling, being responsible only for your ecommerce marketing tactics.

 Dropshipping enables you to launch a new eCommerce business or introduce a new product line without investing thousands in stock upfront.
 You’ll have the freedom to test the market, changing your product selections if they’re not performing well without having to worry about unsold stock languishing in storage.
-You’ll also be able to jump on and off retail trends as they happen without worrying about surplus items once a hot item cools off.
+You’ll also be able to jump off retail trends as they happen without worrying about surplus items once demand cools off.

 How to start a dropshipping business

 There are two major ways to operate a dropshipping business:

 - Operating within the Fulfillment program of a major eCommerce site like Amazon

 Each method has its own pros and cons which are discussed later in this article.

 Finding a product niche for dropshipping

-The success or failure of any dropshipping businesses hinges on choosing the right products to sell.
+The success or failure of your dropshipping business hinges on choosing the right products to sell.

 Product research is important in order to find items that are in demand and will generate a high sales volume.
-You will also need to select products that can be sold for a healthy mark-up and for which there is low competition.
+You will also need to select dropshipping products that can be sold for a healthy mark-up and for which there is low competition.
 Picking the most popular current items may seem like a winning strategy, but in a crowded market, product margins for smaller retailers will be squeezed ever tighter if competition is high.

 What to look for when choosing dropshipping products